ghleprogramer/cs50-final-project/README.md

 -------------------------------------------------------------------

+### project is organization
+The project is organized into, an include and source folder.\
+The include folder, contains all the header files for the project, all headers files mostly include only the function declerations.
+Other than the usage header witch file holds the usage struct(struct containing the users options).\
+And the stb_image_write file witch cotains all image write functions from the library.\
+The source folder holds:\
+main.c the main file that calls all other files and functions fractal_functions.c the file containing all the fractal functions Mandelbrot, Burning Ship, and Conjugate functions.\
+usage.c where the definition for all option prasing and option error handeling functions is.\
+color_functions.c is a file that holds simple functions for coloring fractal images.\
+range_to_list.c is a file that holds simple helper functions for creating lists.\

+### Git
 In the making of this project, the first thing that I set out to learn was using git for project management.
 Git was a huge help for me.
 It helped keep track of all my changes, especially when any mistakes or